Modernism and Religion: Between Mysticism and Orthodoxy

 Jamie Callison

 An open access monograph in Edinburgh University Press’s ‘Edinburgh Critical Studies in Modernist Culture’ series.
-The book is available as a free PDF or as a hardback book for purchase.

 A perceptive, absorbing, irreplaceable study.
 In showing how modernist writing was shaped by an interplay between the claims of mysticism as individual experience and the benefits of ecclesiastical frameworks, Callison illuminates a rich seam of innovation and perplexity not just in Jones, Eliot and H.D. but in the broader life of early twentieth-century Christianity.